San Bernardino Valley College: Middle College High School at SBVC

 Middle College High School (MCHS) is one of nine high schools in the San Bernardino City Unified School District (SBCUSD).
 There are six comprehensive high schools and three additional alternative/continuation high schools.
 MCHS is identified as a specialized alternative high school focused on dual enrollment for underserved, underprepared and traditionally underrepresented populations.

 MCHS was designed in 2001 as an alternative high school for high potential but underperforming students as a joint project of the SBCUSD and San Bernardino Valley College (SBVC).
 MCHS is located directly north of the SBVC campus and draws its students from the entire attendance area of SBCUSD.

 Students who attend MCHS are concurrently enrolled at MCHS and SBVC, where students are able to earn a significant number of college units while completing their high school diploma.
 Each year, a number of MCHS graduating seniors do earn the Associates of Arts Degree from SBVC.
 The vision of MCHS is that every MCHS scholar will graduate from a four-year college with preparation for career, leadership, and personal success.

 Athletics

-San Bernardino Valley College is a member of the Inland Empire Athletic Conference (IEAC) for 9 of its 12 sports.
-The Wolverines programs, such as: Men's Track & Field and Women's Track & field, are hosted out to other Southern California Athletic Conferences due to SBVC being the only IEAC member school with that sport offering.
-SBVC Football is a member of the American Division-Mountain Conference in the Southern California Football Association (SCFA).
-SBVC Football is a member of the American Division-Mountain Conference.
+San Bernardino Valley College is a member of the Inland Empire Athletic Conference (IEAC) for nine of its 12 sports.
+Men's and women's track and field are not sponsored by the IEAC.
+SBVC football is a member of the American Division-Mountain Conference in the Southern California Football Association (SCFA).
 Each sport has a different competitive alignment within the conference.

-SBVC competes with: Antelope Valley College, (Football Only), Barstow College, Cerro Coso Community College, Chaffey College, Citrus College (Football Only), College of the Desert, Copper Mountain College, Crafton Hills College, Mt.
-San Jacinto College, Norco College, Palo Verde College and Victor Valley College.

-From 1926–2000 SBVC's mascot was the Indians, since 2000 SBVC's mascot has been the Wolverines, much to the dismay of alumni and area tribes alike.
+From 1926 to 2000 SBVC's fight name was the Indians.
+In January 2001, it was changed to the Wolverines.

-The Men's and Women's basketball teams played their home games in the Joseph W. Snyder Gymnasium from 1975 to 2016.
+The men's and women's basketball teams played their home games in the Joseph W. Snyder Gymnasium from 1975 to 2016.

-Athletic championships

-San Bernardino Valley College has numerous accomplishments in the field of competitive sports.
-Below will soon include a listing of those athletic achievements only bestowed on a select few.
-The author of this section would like to acknowledge the work of alumnae Roger Schmidt and Harry Carson Frye and thank them for their extensive history which provides the base of the information below.